CPMpy/cpmpy/docs/preface/cppy_intro.md

   M,O,N,E,Y = [1, 0, 6, 5, 2]
 ```

-In the [next](https://github.com/tias/cppy/blob/master/docs/examples/explaining_smm.ipynb), we are going to look in detail this example.
+In this [Jupyter notebook](https://github.com/tias/cppy/blob/master/docs/examples/explaining_smm.ipynb), we will look in detail this example.
 But first you may want to look some references for a global overview of Constraint Programming.

 ### References